SimardeepKaur/ProbVsStat/_posts/2019-09-18-ProbabilityVsStatistics.markdown

 title:  "Probability Vs Statistics"
 date:   2019-09-19 11:11:11 +0100
 ---
 Probability and statistics are core topics in Data Science which are studied together.But many of us fail to understand difference between the two.
-This blog will try to highlight their difference.
+This blog will try to highlight difference betweeen them.

 ![Die Image](https://previews.123rf.com/images/jackethead/jackethead1112/jackethead111200009/11675115-close-up-of-a-single-die-rolling-six-.jpg "Throwing a die experiment")